markiyanbest/ohio-script/README.md

 			Config.SilentAim=not Config.SilentAim
 			if UpdFuncs.SilentAim then UpdFuncs.SilentAim(Config.SilentAim) end
 			UpdateAllShortcuts()
-			if not Config.SilentAim then StopSilentAim() end
+			if not Config.SilentAim then RestoreSilentAim() end
 		end
 	end
 end)